 Lower limb amputations

-In long-term clinical studies of canagliflozin in patients with type 2 diabetes with established cardiovascular disease (CVD) or at least 2 risk factors for CVD, Invokana was associated with an increased risk of lower limb amputation versus placebo (0.63 vs 0.34 events per 100 patient-years, respectively), and this increase occurred primarily in the toe and midfoot (see section 4.8).
-In a long-term clinical study in patients with type 2 diabetes and diabetic kidney disease, no difference in lower limb amputation risk was observed in patients treated with canagliflozin 100 mg relative to placebo.
+In long-term clinical studies of canagliflozin in adult patients with type 2 diabetes with established cardiovascular disease (CVD) or at least 2 risk factors for CVD, Invokana was associated with an increased risk of lower limb amputation versus placebo (0.63 vs 0.34 events per 100 patient-years, respectively), and this increase occurred primarily in the toe and midfoot (see section 4.8).
+In a long-term clinical study in adult patients with type 2 diabetes and diabetic kidney disease, no difference in lower limb amputation risk was observed in patients treated with canagliflozin 100 mg relative to placebo.
 In this study precautionary measures as outlined below were applied.
 As an underlying mechanism has not been established, risk factors, apart from general risk factors, for amputation are unknown.

 Before initiating Invokana, consider factors in the patient history that may increase the risk for amputation.
 As precautionary measures, consideration should be given to carefully monitoring patients with a higher risk for amputation events and counselling patients about the importance of routine preventative foot care and maintaining adequate hydration.
 Consideration may also be given to stopping treatment with Invokana in patients who develop events which may precede amputation such as lower-extremity skin ulcer, infection, osteomyelitis or gangrene.